fuse-open/docs/articles/assets/sketch-symbol-import.md

 1. Inside this file you need to specify a list of paths to Sketch files you want to import.
 The file paths can be relative or absolute so you can link to a Sketch file anywhere on your system.
 Here is an example:

 Starting Fuse will import all the Symbols in the specified Sketch files into your project.
 The imported Classes have the naming convention `Sketch.ClassName.ux` to distinguish them from other `ux:Classes`.
-You will see them if you open Fuse Studio, under the Classes tab, or in the `SketchSymbols` folder that has been created in your project.
+You will see them if you open Fuse X, under the Classes tab, or in the `SketchSymbols` folder that has been created in your project.
 You can include them in your app the same way you would any other class: `<Sketch.ClassName/>`

 All changes saved to those Sketch files will reflect in Fuse.